-Degree Institutional TOEFL® Internet- based TOEFL® IELTSTM TOEIC® Master 525 71 6.0 680
+Degree Institutional TOEFL® Internet- based TOEFL® IELTS TM TOEIC® Master 525 71 6.0 680

 Applicants who have not taken the TOEFL®, IELTSTM, or TOEIC® test, or those who have not passed the proficiency requirements stated above, will be required to take the TOEFL®, IELTSTM, or TOEIC® at Test Centers.
+SVU does not provide English language services or offer an English as a Second Language (ESL) program.